chocolatey/choco-wiki/CommandsUpgrade.md

  -r, --limitoutput, --limit-output
      LimitOutput - Limit the output to essential information

-     --execution-timeout=VALUE
+     --timeout, --execution-timeout=VALUE
-     CommandExecutionTimeoutSeconds - Override the default execution timeout in the configuration of 2700 seconds.
+     CommandExecutionTimeout (in seconds) - The time to allow a command to finish before timing out.
+Overrides the default execution timeout in the configuration of 2700 seconds.

  -c, --cache, --cachelocation, --cache-location=VALUE
      CacheLocation - Location for download cache, defaults to %TEMP% or value in chocolatey.config file.

      --allowunofficial, --allow-unofficial, --allowunofficialbuild, --allow-unofficial-build
      AllowUnofficialBuild - When not using the official build you must set this flag for choco to continue.

      --failstderr, --failonstderr, --fail-on-stderr, --fail-on-standard-error, --fail-on-error-output
      FailOnStandardError - Fail on standard error output (stderr), typically received when running external commands during install providers.
 This overrides the feature failOnStandardError.

      --use-system-powershell
      UseSystemPowerShell - Execute PowerShell using an external process instead of the built-in PowerShell host.
 Available in 0.9.10+.

  -s, --source=VALUE
      Source - The source to find the package(s) to install.
 Special sources
        include: ruby, webpi, cygwin, windowsfeatures, and python.
 Defaults to default feeds.

      --version=VALUE